pantopic/turbokube/README.md

 ## Why Turbo?

-A *turbocharger* in a car works by compressing air entering the engine so that more fuel can be burnt on every stroke to increase horsepower without adding more cylinders, maximizing PWR (power to weight ratio).
+A *turbocharger* in a car works by compressing air entering the engine so that more fuel can be burnt on every stroke, increasing horsepower without adding more cylinders, maximizing PWR (power to weight ratio).

 A *turbopump* in a rocket engine works by pre-burning fuel and oxidizer to impel a turbine, forcing more fuel and oxidizer into the main combustion chamber at a faster rate, maximizing TWR (thrust to weight ratio).